HARC-PTI/HOWTO-MS-Azure/How-To/CreateVMforML/How_To_Create_AzureVM_for_ML.md

 ```

 ## Step 5.
 Actiavet the created virtual environment and test if the Tensorflow is available
+After the virtual environment is created, you can activate the virtual environment and test the Tensorflow GPU by using following shell commands.

+If the Tensorflow version is successfully printed out, then your VM is ready to run the machine learning codes with GPU support!

 ```
 $ conda activate tfgputest